Praxis (PRXS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Praxis Historical Price

-According to the latest data gathered on Praxis live price page, the current price of Praxis is 0.018303USD.
+According to the latest data gathered on Praxis live price page, the current price of Praxis is 0.013082USD.
 The circulating supply of Praxis(PRXS) is

 In the past 24 hours, Praxis has shown a price movement of